Magickbase/gwscan-discord-bot/README.md

     - Application id, also can be got in application's general information page, https://discord.com/developers/applications;
     - Guild id: right click your discord server used to debug the bot and copy its id.

-3. A GwScan Public API service as data source, you should deploy your own [GwScan](https://github.com/nervina-labs/godwoken_explorer) service.
+3. A GwScan Public API service as a data source, you should deploy your own [GwScan](https://github.com/nervina-labs/godwoken_explorer) service.
 For convenience, we provide a public endpoint for godwoken v1.1 soon.

 #### Begin by creating an empty project